-- Rear opening of the mufflers Cover with plastic bags secured with rubber bands. - Clutch and brake levers, hand grips Cover with plastic bags. - •Air cleaner intakeClose up the openings with tape, or stuff in rags.
+- •Rear opening of the mufflers Cover with plastic bags secured with rubber-bands. - •Ignition switch Cover the keyhole with tape. - •Air cleaner intakeClose up the openings with tape, or stuff in rags.

 2) Where to be careful

 Avoid spraying water with any great force near the following places: